stripe/stripe-go/README.md

 #### Properties

-To retrieve undocumented properties from Stripe using Go you can use an option in the library to return the raw JSON object and return the property.
+You can access undocumented properties returned by Stripe by querying the raw response JSON object.
 An example of this is shown below:

 ```go
 customer, _ = customer.Get("cus_1234", nil);